davidkowalk/production_chain_linker/README.md

 # Production Forrest

+> This script is currently in alpha and I am working on the main branch.
+It is highly unstable and may be untested.

 The Production-Forrest takes a json file describing linked nodes and will tell you, how scale your production chain.

 The script has been written for a just-in-time production chain, specifically taylored for the video game "factorio".